-The UN General Assembly established the climate change secretariat in December 1990 to assist States with the negotiation of an international framework agreement on climate change.40 The Secretary-General was requested to create an "ad hoc secretariat of appropriate size and quality" in consultation with the heads of UNEP and WMO, as well as the executive heads of other UN entities with relevant expertise in development.
+The UN General Assembly established the climate change secretariat in December 1990 to assist States with the negotiation of an international framework agreement on climate change.
+The Secretary-General was requested to create an "ad hoc secretariat of appropriate size and quality" in consultation with the heads of UNEP and WMO, as well as the executive heads of other UN entities with relevant expertise in development.
 The Secretariat's initial purpose was to support the States in the negotiation process through the organizing of negotiating sessions and providing scientific and legal advice to the States, in close cooperation with the Intergovernmental Panel on Climate Change.
+Once the UNFCCC was negotiated, States agreed to continue hosting the Secretariat within the UN and expanded the Secretariat's role to support compliance with the UNFCCC and its subsequent agreements and work programmes, and perform other tasks as requested by COP.